rrcobb/crafting-interpreters/README.md

 However, all of this is a bit mooted by a missing piece.
 I was clanging without optimizing, but passing the -O flags makes things way faster.
 O1 => 3.5-3.7s or so, O2 => 3.2-3.4s or so, O3 => 3.1-3.4s.

+#### Challenges

+1. Fire up your profiler, run a couple of benchmarks, and look for other hotspots in the VM.
+Do you see anything in the runtime that you can improve?

+- 'fire up your profiler' - ugh, this is actually not the easiest.
+- gonna try the llvm perf tools.

+all of the profilers on mac are a huge pain. gperftools seems best, benchmarks/profile.sh encapsulates the usage.

+dtrace seems possible, but also seems like it has issues; benchmarks/bench.sh for usage.
+It might be better if I was better at dtrace (same goes for gperftools too, I guess).

+tableGet still seems slow; I think opting into a small array when the size is small (4 items or less?) instead of the hash table might be worth it.
+Maybe there's a way of caching the values too? we call it a lot with the same args.

+2. Many strings in real-world user programs are small, often only a character or two.
+This is less of a concern in clox because we intern strings, but most VMs don’t.
+For those that don’t, heap allocating a tiny character array for each of those little strings and then representing the value as a pointer to that array is wasteful.
+Often, the pointer is larger than the string’s characters.
+A classic trick is to have a separate value representation for small strings that stores the characters inline in the value.

+Starting from clox’s original tagged union representation, implement that optimization.
+Write a couple of relevant benchmarks and see if it helps.

+3. Reflect back on your experience with this book.
+What parts of it worked well for you?
+What didn’t?
+Was it easier for you to learn bottom-up or top-down?
+Did the illustrations help or distract?
+Did the analogies clarify or confuse?

+The more you understand your personal learning style, the more effectively you can upload knowledge into your head.
+You can specifically target material that teaches you the way you learn best.

+- the humor was great
+- free and nicely rendered online matters so much
+- the illustrations were nice looking but, imo, not particularly key for my learning
+- the challenges and implementation are where the real learning seems to happen; but it's also hard to force myself to spend the time to do every challenge - they aren't all that interesting or compelling, I kinda wanted to 'get through it' -- even though that means things will stick less well in my mind. maybe a motivation thing?